-As an initiative to support and recognize exceptional and innovative LGBTQ+ composers, the OT microgrants provide selected artists with licenses, mentoring, and a platform to showcase their music.
+As an initiative to support and recognize exceptional and innovative LGBTQ+ composers, producers, and musicians, the OT microgrants provide selected artists with licenses, mentoring, and a platform to showcase their music.

-The latest recipient of an OT microgrant is Jordan Deal, a Philadelphia-based multidisciplinary artist and alchemist.
+The OT microgrant for February 2025 went to Jordan Deal, a Philadelphia-based multidisciplinary artist and alchemist.

 Defying convention and categorization across a variety of mediums, Jordan’s work explores, disassembles, and reinvents narratives of power and resistance.